mponce0/SystemTools/src-content/glossary.md

 ## Modularity

-## Monolithic Code
-it referers to the source code of a program which it has been written without any modular implementation, i.e. wihtout function definitions, proper code etiquete such indentation, etc.

-## Spaghetti Code
-usually a variation on _Monolithic Code_ where not only the code etiquette is not present nbut also indentation is completelly aribitrary making it really hard to follow and read.

 ## Machine Code (binary code)
 Computers can only understand an specific set of instructions, known as **binary code** -- mostly because these are written in binary format (i.e. using 0s and 1s), but sometimes also represented in octal (base-8) or hexadecimal (base-16).

 ## Source Code
-Named given to a program when the porgramming language used is *compiled* instead of interpreted.
+Term usef to refer to a program when the porgramming language used is *compiled* instead of interpreted.

 ## Script
 used to specify the "source code", i.e. the implementation of the prrogram used in *interpreted*-type programming languages.

+## Monolithic Code
+it referers to the source code of a program which it has been written without any modular implementation, i.e. wihtout function definitions, proper code etiquete such indentation, etc.

+## Spaghetti Code
+usually a variation on _Monolithic Code_ where not only the code etiquette is not present nbut also indentation is completelly aribitrary making it really hard to follow and read.

 ## Executable
+Is the program, machine code, that is being generated from a source code and can be run in the computer.
+It is composed by the translation of the source code into binary code.

 ## Compiler
 Program used to read and process the *source code* and generate an execurtable that can be run in the computer.